pochilicious/valentine-proposal/README.md

 https://engarthurfranca.github.io/valentine-proposal/

-Wanna help in how to use It?
+Wanna help in how to install and use It?
 Just follow the turorial below after clone this repository

 ## Project setup